TylerWisniewski/tylerwisniewski.github.io/lab10.md

 Notably:
 - Errors were highest at corners of the grid but recovered quickly.
 - Raw Odom (red) is absolutely useless alone.
-- The center of the map occasionally produced ambiguous results due to symmetry.
+- The center of the map occasionally produced ambiguous results
 - The belief consistently reached a confidence of `prob = 1.0` at the correct grid cell.

 [![Stunt 1](https://img.youtube.com/vi/Uv3n8l6dsaA/0.jpg)](https://youtu.be/Uv3n8l6dsaA)